-The Company issued an aggregate of 7,343,750 common share purchase warrants ("Warrants") in connection with the non-brokered private placement (Note 25).
+The Company issued an aggregate of 7,343,750 common share purchase warrants ("Warrants") in connection with the non-brokered private placement (Note 25) in March, 2022.
 The Warrants are exercisable at the option of the holder to acquire one Share at an exercise price of \$0.80 per Warrant.